 |Q : What happens if I have trouble

 downloading an image or don't get a download link?

 |A : First, try

 clicking on the link in your receipt email from PayPal.
-If you still can't
+If that doesn't

-page to have your purchased image(s) emailed to you.
-Please include your
+page to have your purchased image(s) emailed to you, and please include your

 PayPal transaction information for that purchase.